 Enterprise SEO is a complex set of online strategies and tactics that large companies use to generate more leads and sales.
 Let’s talk about SEO for large businesses in simple terms.

 Unlike SEO for small and mid-businesses, enterprise SEO involves a lot more work, planning, and effort to get optimal results.
 SEO teams within large companies are not limited to 1 or 2 team members.
 They may include teams of 5 and more people with each team member responsible for a specific aspect of the SEO strategy.
 The optimization work may range from technical fixes to keyword tracking, from crawl efficiency to topic clustering.
-Let me simplify Enterprise SEO and distill into the main buckets that businesses use to stay on top of their SEO game.
+With so much complexity involved, let me simplify Enterprise SEO and distill it into the main buckets that businesses use to stay on top of their SEO game.

-I worked on Enterprise SEO for 5 years managing projects on several high-traffic websites that were getting between 1-2M to 10-12M users from organic search each month.
+I worked on Enterprise SEO for 5 years managing projects on several high-traffic websites that were getting between 1-2M to 10-12M monthly users from organic search each month.
 Our sites had their own dedicated Product people and Engineering squads, but the SEO group was a shared resource.
-This allowed me to observe how the work gets done across teams and business units.
-Here is a summary about the benefits, main areas, and constraints of Enterprise SEO.
+This allowed me to observe how the work gets done across our teams and business units.
+Based on my experiences, here is a summary about the benefits, main areas, and constraints of Enterprise SEO.

 Quick FAQs about Enterprise SEO